At least 10 good reasons to update to Joomla 4 or Joomla 5 now!

 Joomla 3.x Support

 Joomla 3.x will be supported for two years after the Joomla 4.x release so Joomla 3.x website owners should plan to update to Joomla 4.x by August 2023.
-This gives Joomla website owners plenty of time.
+This gives Joomla website owners plenty of time to migrate to Joomla 4.x.
 Joomla 3.x websites will, of course, still operate after August 2023 but may be more vulnerable to hackers.

 Extension and Template Support for Joomla 4.x